Red-hot holy f*cking rage running through my veins, seething from my pores and leeching out from deep inside my bones.

 Religion teaches that anger is bad and New-Age spiritualism teaches that anger’s a low vibrational emotion that thwarts any hope of manifesting our latest affirmation.
 But anger is holy my dear.
 She’s the hot red blood that must escape in order for a festering wound to heal.

-As the new moon rose, I said a silent prayer to let go of what had been stopping me in life.
-My ego felt pacified as I thought spending a quiet evening at home rearranging furniture, cleaning out drawers, and taking care of tasks hanging over my head would set the stage for this new moon transformation I naively craved.
+As the moon rose, I said a silent prayer to let go of what had been stopping me in life.
+My ego felt pacified as I thought spending a quiet evening at home rearranging furniture, cleaning out drawers, and taking care of tasks would set the stage for this new moon transformation I naively craved.

 Instead, that cold bitch moon, much like a loving grandmother passing the spoon of bitter medicine, handed me a Pandora’s box of ancient rage hiding inside my belly.
 An ancient rage, which had been silently simmering for centuries inside my ancestors, awaited its escape from my DNA.

 My prayers for freedom were answered by a cold wind raking me clean from the inside, scraping my ribs raw, and making me honest with myself.
-It took my breath away as my vision and ability to reason escaped out the back door with my denial (and the hard drive carrying all I had written on happiness over the last few years).
+It took my breath away as my vision and ability to reason escaped out the back door with my denial.

 The anger inside of me had no face to rest upon – I had long ago spent time forgiving those who had trespassed against me.